You Yangs Regional Park, Victoria © Koala Clancy Foundation

 Protect Kangaroo Island’s endangered species

-While South Australia’s Kangaroo Island was heavily impacted by the 2019-2020 bushfires, the regeneration since has been remarkable – and you can be a part of it.
-Join Australian Wildlife Journeys eco-tourism operator, Exceptional Kangaroo Island, on a conservation day in July and August 2021.
+South Australia’s Kangaroo Island is a wildlife wonderland – and you can help protect the animals and their environment.
+Join eco-tourism operator Exceptional Kangaroo Island on a three-day conservation tour.
 Feast your eyes on some of the most phenomenal Australian animals, most of which are endemic to the island, and support endangered species including the Kangaroo Island dunnart marsupial and glossy black-cockatoo bird.
-Expect tree planting, cute koalas and the uplifting sensation of meaningful travel.

 Combine luxury with conservation in the Blue Mountains

 While staying at Emirates One&Only Wolgan Valley, a stunning eco-lodge in the Blue Mountains, three hours’ drive west of Sydney, you can opt to play a role in its conservation work by participating in daily activities such as seed collection, planting trees and pest control.
-It all helps return the former cattle farm to its natural state and create new habitats for wildlife after the 2019/20 summer bushfires burnt through the valley.
+It all helps return the former cattle farm to its natural state and create new habitats for wildlife.

 Travelling with kids?
 The Wolgan Rangers program is designed to teach young children about the importance of the natural world through inspirational nature experiences such as following animal tracks and building bush shelters.
 Who knows?
 This trip may spark a life-long love-affair with your child and preserving our precious natural resources.